August 27, 2013

 May 1, 2012

-Based on the smash hit film starring Kevin Costner and Whitney Houston, The Bodyguard is a brand new musical featuring Tony Award-winning Broadway actress Heather Headley and Lloyd Owen as the former Secret Service agent turned bodyguard hired to protect superstar Rachel Marron from an unknown stalker.
+Based on the smash hit film starring Kevin Costner and Whitney Houston, The Bodyguard is the hit new musical about a former Secret Service agent turned bodyguard hired to protect superstar Rachel Marron from an unknown stalker.

 The Bodyguard is directed by acclaimed and award-winning director Thea Sharrock, with designs by Tim Hatley, choreography by Arthur Pita, orchestrations by Chris Egan, lighting by Mark Henderson, sound by Richard Brooker and video designs by Duncan McLean.

 The show also stars Debbie Kurup as Nicki Marron, Richard Lloyd King (Bill Devaney), Stephen Marcus (Tony), Dominic Taylor (Sy Spector), Michael Rouse (Stalker) and Stuart Reid (Ray Court).
 Ensemble members are Gareth Andrews, Kimball Armes, Christopher Birch, Hannah Fairclough, Robert Gill, Nicky Griffiths, Ben Harrold, Jamie Hughes-Ward, Alex Jackson, Genesis Lynea, Fergal McGoff, Sara Morley, Joelle Moses, David O’Mahony, Stuart Rogers, Kyle Seeley, Danielle Steers, Katy Stredder and Christopher Terry.